Utilizing Softwave Shockwave Therapy in Rehabilitation for Women's Health and Pelvic Health Conditions

 We are excited to offer SoftWave's shockwave therapy at our Sherman Oaks and Beverly Hills offices

 There are two types of shockwave devices, high intensity and low intensity.
 High intensity focused shockwave would be the type used in lithotripsy for kidney stones, for example.
 This type of energy wave can break up tissue and be very precise.
 Low intensity shockwave has a therapeutic effect and is the one we utilize in rehabilitation.
-Focused, low intensity shockwave is believed to create microtrauma to then stimulate healing.
 We use the SoftWave OrthoGold® and UroGold® Broad Focused, low-intensity device in our offices.
 Broad focused shockwave does not cause microtrauma and is believed to stimulate healing through mechanotransduction.
+Other devices are not broad focused like Softwave, and thse create microtrauma to then stimulate healing, which is typically very painful.
 Shockwave is marketed under different names, and not all machines are the same.
-SoftWave specifically does not create microtrauma and therefore does not damage the tissue.
+SoftWave specifically does not create microtrauma and therefore does not damage the tissue and tends to be better tolerated during your treatment session.
+We want you to understand the difference between our device and other shockwave devices, and if you're still reading this, I think you are the kind of person (like us!) that values more data so you can make a more informed decision about your care.

-SoftWave’s OrthoGold® is an advanced shock wave device using electrohydraulic spark gap technology with a patented parabolic reflector that produces an Broad focused or parallel acoustic wave over a broad area resulting in accelerated healing by:
+So here is a bit about our specific devices: the SoftWave OrthoGold® and UroGold® are advanced shockwave devices using electrohydraulic spark gap technology with a patented parabolic reflector that produces an Broad focused or parallel acoustic wave over a broad area resulting in accelerated healing by:

 - Increasing blood supply